Germanos Karavangelis: Early life and career

-Germanos Karavangelis was born Stylianos in 1866, in the village of Stipsi on Lesbos, then still under Ottoman rule.
+Germanos Karavangelis was born Stylianos in 1866, in the village of Stipsi at Lesbos island, then still under Ottoman rule.
 His father was a Psariot by the name of Chrysostomos and his mother was Maria.
 He had seven other siblings which included six sisters and one brother.
 When he was two years old, his family moved to Adramyttio, Asia-Minor (now Edremit, Turkey) where his father opened a shop.
 There, he attended school and was awarded a scholarship to study at the Theological School of Halki.
 He graduated in 1888, when he was ordained a Deacon and received the name Germanos.
 He then went on to study philosophy at the University of Leipzig and University of Bonn.

 Germanos received a doctorate and went to Constantinople (now Istanbul, Turkey) where in 1891 he was assigned as a professor of Ecclesiastical History and Theology at the Theological School of Halki, where he had previously attended.
 As a professor, he wrote an encyclopedia of theology as well as scientific works and ecclesiastical discourses.
 In 1886, he was ordained a bishop with the title "Bishop of Charioupolis."
 At this new position, he fought for more Greek education and to curb anti-Greek sentiment.
 He assisted in sending Greek students abroad for higher education and was successful in recruiting 130 to the newly built Zografeion Lyceum.
 He also founded a girls' school by the name of "Karavangeli Girls' School."
 Karavangelis would also organize Sunday school classes and train new Clergymen.

 From 1896 to 1900 he would serve as the Bishop of Pera (now Beyoğlu, Turkey).